dotnet/EntityFramework.Docs/entity-framework/ef6/performance-considerations-for-ef-4-5-and-6.md

 ### 7.5       POCO entities and change tracking proxies

-The Entity Framework enables you to use custom data classes together with your data model without making any modifications to the data classes themselves.
+Entity Frameworkenables you to use custom data classes together with your data model without making any modifications to the data classes themselves.
 This means that you can use "plain-old" CLR objects (POCO), such as existing domain objects, with your data model.
 These POCO data classes (also known as persistence-ignorant objects), which are mapped to entities that are defined in a data model, support most of the same query, insert, update, and delete behaviors as entity types that are generated by the Entity Data Model tools.

 Entity Framework can also create proxy classes derived from your POCO types, which are used when you want to enable features such as lazy loading and automatic change tracking on POCO entities.
 Your POCO classes must meet certain requirements to allow Entity Framework to use proxies, as described here: [http://msdn.microsoft.com/library/dd468057.aspx](https://msdn.microsoft.com/library/dd468057.aspx).